RaidDrakonov/RaidDrakonov/README.md

 ## I'm a Junior Web developer,

 - 💪 I like to write code
-- 🎉 I love to paint and play the guitar
+- 🎉 I like fishing and going to the gym
+- 🎉 I also have a page about Space on Instagram
 - 🥅 I am constantly learning new things

 ### Languages and Tools: